xbeat/Machine-Learning/README.md

 Web authentication is a crucial aspect of modern web applications, ensuring secure access to user accounts and protected resources.
 This slideshow explores various authentication methods, their implementations, and best practices.

+## Reinforcement Learning with Python Code Examples

+Fundamentals of Reinforcement Learning

+Reinforcement learning operates on the principle of agents learning optimal behavior through interactions with an environment.
+The agent performs actions, receives rewards or penalties, and updates its policy to maximize cumulative rewards over time.
+This fundamental concept forms the basis of all RL algorithms.

 ## Challenges of Recurrent Neural Networks

 Introduction to Recurrent Neural Networks (RNNs)